 4. In Local Area Network (LAN) Settings window, uncheck the option “Use a proxy server for your LAN (These settings will not apply to dial-up or VPN connections)“.

 5. Then, click on “OK” to save the changes on your computer.

 You should be able to open the website on your computer.

 Fix-4 Reset Google Chrome-

-1. Open Google Chrome window on your computer.
+1. Open Google Chrome on your device.

 Google Chrome will be reset.

 Relaunch Google Chrome window on your computer.
-You should be able to reach the website.

 Your problem should be solved.

 Sambit is a Mechanical Engineer By qualification who loves to write about Windows 10 and solutions to weirdest possible problems.